1engels/ION_Mail/README.md

 3. m_serverconfig.txt

-This file contains the server configuration values like SMTP Server IP, sender name, destination list and Timezone (in my file I use GMT -5 for Perú)
+This file contains the server configuration values like SMTP Server IP, sender name, destination list and Timezone (I use GMT -5 for Peru in my file)

 CALLING THE PROGRAM FROM Launching Module